Andr3w0w3n/BNRQ/README.md

 ## Installation
 The application is available as an executable located in the Builds folder on the project's github.
 Clone the github repository to have access to the application.
-Different builds will be stored in different folders so you can choose the build that you would like to run. **You can move the executable file to any location you deem fit and the program will still work.**
+Different builds will be stored in different folders inside the builds folder, so you can choose the build that you would like to run. **As of build v1.0, you can move the executable file to any location you deem fit and the program will still work.**
 You do not need the .spec file associated with the build for the executable to run.
-This is for anyone that would like to use the spec file to build.
+This is for anyone that would like to use the spec file to build the code again.

 <br>